 The eCommerce spectrum is huge in nature.
-Right from taking orders to processing and delivering the product, it involves multiple channels to work in close sync.
+From taking orders to processing and delivering the product, it involves multiple channels working in close sync.

 Artificial Intelligence in eCommerce would make it simpler, making most of its activities much faster and automated.

 Until now, business owners were not able to spend enough time with their marketing teams to devise and plan strategies that can induce sales.
-AI would help them getting involved more in it, especially when most of their core operations will be supported by AI.
+AI would help them get involved more in it, especially when most of their core operations will be supported by AI.

-Call it eCommerce or m-commerce, there’s hardly a difference.
+Call it eCommerce or m-commerce, and there’s hardly a difference.
 It’s essential to have a presence on both platforms these days.
 Remember, over 50% of internet users across the globe access internet on a mobile device.
 Doesn’t the statistics justify this?

-Nonetheless, let’s take a look at this infographic by Mofluid which highlights the AI-driven eCommerce trends expected to surface on e/m-commerce stage in the months to come –
+Nonetheless, let’s take a look at this infographic by Mofluid, which highlights the AI-driven eCommerce trends expected to surface on the e/m-commerce stage in the months to come –